DANS-KNAW/dans-frontend-framework/README.md

     pnpm run build

 #### Adding a library to an app/package
- Add a package for all apps/packages.
+ Add a lib to all apps/packages.

      pnpm i <package_name>

 Add the `-D` flag for devDependencies.
-To install a package for a single app/pack, use the `--filter` flag:
+To install a lib for a single app/package, e.g. @dans-framework/ohsmart, use the `--filter` flag:

-    pnpm i <package_name> --filter '@dans-framework/ohsmart'
+    pnpm i <lib_you_want_to_add> --filter '@dans-framework/ohsmart'
-Alternatively, you can edit the package.json file of the appropriate package, and run `pnpm -i` again from the root.
+Alternatively, you can edit the package.json file of the appropriate app or package, and run `pnpm i` again from the root.

 #### Creating a new app or package
 To quickly create a new Vite app, run `pnpm create vite` and follow the prompt.